stackbit-projects/magical-iron-e6244/content/pages/index.md

   - section_id: lorem-ipsum
     title: 'Free Airdrop & TESLA GIVEAWAY '
     content: >
-      Serums will be airdropped to community members that hold the TipsyTiger NFT for more than 7 days after the public sale.
+      SERUMS will be airdropped to community members that hold the TipsyTiger NFT for more than 7 days after the public sale.
 Each airdropped serum can be used to combine two TipsyTiger NFT to breed a BRAND NEW and RARER TipsyTiger.

-      And if you mint and own the first 2500 TipsyTigers NFT, you get a chance the win a special 1/1 ultra-rare  NFT and a TESLA home.
+      And if you mint and own the first 2500 TipsyTigers NFT, you get a chance the win a special 1/1 ultra-rare  NFT and a free TESLA home.
     actions: []
     image_alt: lorem-ipsum
     media_position: right